sajadtavakoli/ARCLID/README.md

 ## 🧭 Features
 - Detects insertions and deletions using YOLOv11x deep learning
-- Works with PacBio HiFi
+- This version works only with PacBio HiFi
 - Supports GPU acceleration and multiprocessing
 - Achieves high accuracy even at low sequencing coverage